 Using some of the best sex toys and app-controlled vibrators can be immensely satisfying, but sometimes, we prefer to skip the toys for something simpler, like hands-on stimulation.
 Not only is manual stimulation erotic and fun, but it's also free, and it doesn't require any batteries that could give up on us halfway through...

 Fingering yourself or another person with a vulva is a natural part of sex and a great way to, ahem, singlehandedly achieve an orgasm.
 In fact, if we had one piece of sex advice for you, it would be to do it more often!

 Whether it's utilized as a warm-up or the main event, fingering is exceptionally pleasurable but, if done wrong, it can be painful and uncomfortable.
 Plus, it can sometimes feel tricky to get right, especially as every vulva is different, and each person prefers different methods of stimulation.
-Wondering how to finger yourself to orgasm, or curious to know, how do you finger someone else?
-Fortunately, we're here to teach you how to properly finger yourself and/or others, with fittingly handy tips below for making the whole experience as seamless and pleasurable as possible.
+Fortunately, we're here with some fittingly handy tips to make the whole experience as seamless and pleasurable as possible.

 How to finger 101: everything you need to know

 If you've ever Googled "how to finger myself?" or "how do you finger someone else?" rest assured that you're not alone!
 In fact, it's one of the most commonly asked sex questions.
 And we've got all of the details you need to know for ensuring everyone involved is left feeling happy and satisfied.

 However, the most important thing to remember is to take it slow—whether you're fingering yourself or another person, it's vital to respond to what feels good and make sure to stop if something feels painful, or not quite right.